 I just can’t stop thinking about the new season of HBO Max’s Love Life.
-More specifically, I can’t stop thinking about William Jackson Harper in the new season of HBO Max’s Love Life.
+More specifically, I can’t stop thinking about William Jackson Harper in the new season of HBO Max’s Love Life which is available on Crave for Canadians.
 Equal parts relatable and chaotic, the actor’s portrayal of newly single Marcus Watkins will frustrate you to no end — but it’ll also bring you joy because Harper is just that good.

 Marcus’s relatability isn’t just thanks to the show’s stellar writing; it’s also the strength of Harper’s performance.
 This isn’t the actor’s first rodeo.
 Many TV lover’s first run-in with Harper was his long-time role in the popular NBC comedy The Good Place, in which he played type-A nerd Chidi Anagonye.
 He starred in several more television and film projects before winning us over again in Barry Jenkins’ moving limited series The Underground Railroadas Royal, a passionate 1800s activist whose swoon-worthy courtship of main character Cora imbued the final half of the beautifully dire series with a sense of hope.
 Love Life’s Marcus is a new kind of character for Harper, a self-professed nerd who never thought being the lead in a rom-com was in the cards for him.

 “I just never felt like I was the guy that people would want to see in that role,” shared the actor in a recent interview with The Cut.
 “I’ve always been such a nerd, so I never thought that that was where I was headed.
 That’s the thing that’s fun about playing Marcus.
 I get to come at it from my point of view.
 My point of view is less sentimental, and in a lot of ways my outlook is less romantic, but the romance is coming from the situation and the honesty that the characters are having with each other rather than leaning into the idea of what romance is supposed to be.”